Exelon (NASDAQ:EXC) Rating Increased to Hold at StockNews.com

-Exelon (NASDAQ:EXC – Free Report) was upgraded by investment analysts at StockNews.com from a “sell” rating to a “hold” rating in a research note issued on Monday.
+Exelon (NASDAQ:EXC – Free Report) was upgraded by StockNews.com from a “sell” rating to a “hold” rating in a note issued to investors on Saturday.

-A number of other brokerages also recently weighed in on EXC.
-Mizuho decreased their target price on shares of Exelon from $46.00 to $45.00 in a research note on Tuesday, May 16th.
-BMO Capital Markets decreased their target price on shares of Exelon from $46.00 to $44.00 in a research note on Thursday, May 25th.
-JPMorgan Chase & Co. decreased their target price on shares of Exelon from $50.00 to $46.00 in a research note on Wednesday, June 7th.
-The Goldman Sachs Group started coverage on shares of Exelon in a research report on Wednesday, June 7th.
-They set a “sell” rating and a $39.00 price target for the company.
-Finally, Morgan Stanley raised their price target on shares of Exelon from $46.00 to $49.00 and gave the company an “overweight” rating in a research report on Thursday, April 20th.
-One equities research analyst has rated the stock with a sell rating, three have issued a hold rating and six have issued a buy rating to the stock.
-Based on data from MarketBeat, the stock presently has a consensus rating of “Moderate Buy” and a consensus price target of $44.50.
+Several other research firms have also recently issued reports on EXC.
+Morgan Stanley upped their price objective on Exelon from $46.00 to $49.00 and gave the stock an “overweight” rating in a research report on Thursday, April 20th.
+JPMorgan Chase & Co. lowered their price objective on Exelon from $50.00 to $46.00 in a research report on Wednesday, June 7th.
+BMO Capital Markets lowered their price objective on Exelon from $46.00 to $44.00 in a research report on Thursday, May 25th.
+Guggenheim raised Exelon from a “neutral” rating to a “buy” rating and set a $44.00 price objective for the company in a research report on Friday.
+Finally, Mizuho lowered their price objective on Exelon from $46.00 to $45.00 in a research report on Tuesday, May 16th.
+One equities research analyst has rated the stock with a sell rating, three have assigned a hold rating and seven have issued a buy rating to the company’s stock.
+According to data from MarketBeat, the company currently has a consensus rating of “Moderate Buy” and a consensus price target of $44.90.

-Large investors have recently made changes to their positions in the business.
-SVB Wealth LLC lifted its holdings in shares of Exelon by 2.9% in the 1st quarter.
-SVB Wealth LLC now owns 7,714 shares of the company’s stock worth $367,000 after acquiring an additional 219 shares during the last quarter.
-First Financial Corp IN increased its stake in Exelon by 47.0% during the 4th quarter.
-First Financial Corp IN now owns 735 shares of the company’s stock worth $32,000 after buying an additional 235 shares during the period.
-Keybank National Association OH increased its stake in Exelon by 2.7% during the 4th quarter.
-Keybank National Association OH now owns 9,091 shares of the company’s stock worth $393,000 after buying an additional 240 shares during the period.
-Stratos Wealth Partners LTD. increased its stake in Exelon by 2.2% during the 1st quarter.
-Stratos Wealth Partners LTD. now owns 11,283 shares of the company’s stock worth $473,000 after buying an additional 248 shares during the period.
-Finally, NewEdge Advisors LLC increased its stake in Exelon by 1.4% during the 1st quarter.
-NewEdge Advisors LLC now owns 18,411 shares of the company’s stock worth $775,000 after buying an additional 248 shares during the period.
-80.52% of the stock is currently owned by institutional investors.
+Institutional investors and hedge funds have recently modified their holdings of the company.
+SVB Wealth LLC grew its holdings in Exelon by 2.9% during the 1st quarter.
+SVB Wealth LLC now owns 7,714 shares of the company’s stock valued at $367,000 after buying an additional 219 shares during the last quarter.
+First Financial Corp IN grew its holdings in Exelon by 47.0% during the 4th quarter.
+First Financial Corp IN now owns 735 shares of the company’s stock valued at $32,000 after buying an additional 235 shares during the last quarter.
+Keybank National Association OH grew its holdings in Exelon by 2.7% during the 4th quarter.
+Keybank National Association OH now owns 9,091 shares of the company’s stock valued at $393,000 after buying an additional 240 shares during the last quarter.
+Stratos Wealth Partners LTD. lifted its stake in shares of Exelon by 2.2% during the 1st quarter.
+Stratos Wealth Partners LTD. now owns 11,283 shares of the company’s stock worth $473,000 after purchasing an additional 248 shares during the period.
+Finally, NewEdge Advisors LLC lifted its stake in shares of Exelon by 1.4% during the 1st quarter.
+NewEdge Advisors LLC now owns 18,411 shares of the company’s stock worth $775,000 after purchasing an additional 248 shares during the period.
+Institutional investors and hedge funds own 80.52% of the company’s stock.

 About Exelon